Julián Is a Mermaid: Reception

+Julián is a Mermaid was generally well-received by critics, including starred reviews from Kirkus Reviews, Publishers Weekly, School Library Journal, and Shelf Awareness.

-Love's debut book was received positively by critics.
-Sarah Hunter, writing for The Booklist, praised Love's use of muted backgrounds, which helped highlight the main scenes, as well as her "saturated, opaque tones tracing the graceful shapes of the figures".
-The School Library Journal called it "[a] heartwarming must-have for one-on-one and small group sharing".
+Many critics focused on the book's art style.
+Sarah Hunter, writing for Booklist, praised Love's use of muted backgrounds, which helped highlight the main scenes, as well as her "saturated, opaque tones tracing the graceful shapes of the figures."

-Minh Lê, writing for The Horn Book Magazine, called attention to the small details present in Love's drawings, such as "a wary look in the mirror", and how they add depth to Julián's story.
+Terry Hong, writing for Shelf Awareness, noted, The words here are succinctly sparse; the art is spectacular, proof that a picture is worth a thousand words. ...
+Across her watercolor, gouache and ink spreads, Love captures the transformative power of being seen.
+Her affecting combination of the literary and the visual results in a powerful affirmation of individuality, creative expression and unconditional acceptance.Minh Lê, writing for The Horn Book Magazine, called attention to the small details present in Love's drawings, such as "a wary look in the mirror," and how they add depth to Julián's story.
 He also praised the author's mix of watercolor, gouache, and ink.

-Kirkus Reviews also praised Love's use of mixed techniques, calling it "perfect for this watercentric tale".
-Although it says the story might "feel preachy", it praises its "recognition and approval of [Julián's] gender nonconformity", as well as the fact that Spanish words are not italicized.
+Kirkus Reviews also praised Love's use of mixed techniques, calling it "perfect for this watercentric tale."
+It praises its "recognition and approval of [Julián's] gender nonconformity," as well as the fact that Spanish words are not italicized.

-Amy McKay, in her review for The School Librarian, calls Love's illustrations "joyous" and the story "a true celebration of uniqueness", and praises her ability to tell the story with as little text as possible.
-McKay also highlights the emotional state of the main character, going from proud to anxious as the story develops, and "filling readers with empathy and hope for his acceptance".
-She also mentions Love's use of brown paper, which "make for a special reading experience".
+Amy McKay, in her review for The School Librarian, calls Love's illustrations "joyous" and the story "a true celebration of uniqueness," and praises her ability to tell the story with as little text as possible.
+McKay also highlights the emotional state of the main character, going from proud to anxious as the story develops, and "filling readers with empathy and hope for his acceptance."
+She also mentions Love's use of brown paper, which "make for a special reading experience."

+The School Library Journal called it "[a] heartwarming must-have for one-on-one and small group sharing."

-Awards and accolades
+Awards and honors

-Julián Is a Mermaid received a series of awards, including the 2018 Opera Prima Bologna Children's Book Fair, the 2019 Stonewall Book Award and the 2019 Klaus Flugge Prize.
-In its release year, Love was awarded the Silver Medal from the Society of Illustrators.

-Julián Is a Mermaid was highlighted by several online magazines and websites in "Best Of" lists.
-New York magazine included it in a list titled "The Best Children's Books for LGBTQ+ Families, According to Experts", with one of the booksellers calling it "beautiful, simple and unapologetic".
-In a list for The New York Times, Linda Sue Park chose Love's debut book to feature on her list of "Picture Books to Help Kids Weather Our Age of Anxiety".
+Several magazines and organizations have included Julián Is a Mermaid in "Best of" lists.
+The Horn Book Magazine, Kirkus Reviews, NPR, Publishers Weekly, and TIME, included it on their lists of the best books of 2018.
+New York magazine included the book in a list titled "The Best Children's Books for LGBTQ+ Families, According to Experts," with one of the booksellers calling it "beautiful, simple and unapologetic."
+In a list for The New York Times, Linda Sue Park chose Love's debut book to feature on her list of "Picture Books to Help Kids Weather Our Age of Anxiety."

+In 2018, Love was awarded the Silver Medal from the Society of Illustrators.